fResult/Just-Systems-Design/exercises/09_design-uber/README.md

 ### 5. Driver API

-The driver-facing API will rely on some of the same CRUD operations around the *Ride* entity, and it'll also have a *SetDriverStatus* endpoint as well as an endpoint to push the driver's location to passengers who are streaming it.
+The driver-facing API will rely on some of the same CRUD operations around the [*Ride*](#ride) entity, and it'll also have a *SetDriverStatus* endpoint as well as an endpoint to push the driver's location to passengers who are streaming it.

+#### SetDriverStatus

 ```python
 SetDriverStatus(userId: string, driverStatus: DriverStatus)